Cenotaph

 Upon reviewing the sites proposed by the Tbilisi Architecture Biennial (TAB) for intervention, we selected locations that captured their interest and visited them to reflect.
 Despite the varied contexts, these places shared a common theme: neglect and disregard, yet they offered a surprising sense of tranquility, often in the heart of densely populated areas.
 Visiting these sites felt like stepping into nature, just a stone’s throw from the city’s bustling activity.

-Cenotaph—derived from the Greek kenotaphion, meaning “empty tomb”—refers to a monument that honors someone buried elsewhere.
-In this project, our intention is to draw attention to the creek in a way that is not immediately obvious.
-It’s an attempt to guide observers to notice the creek and take a moment to reflect on its fate, just before it disappears into an underground pipe, abandoned and unnoticed.
+Cenotaph—derived from the Greek kenotaphion, meaning “empty tomb”—referred to a monument that honored someone buried elsewhere.
+In this project, our intention was to draw attention to the creek in a way that was not immediately obvious.
+It was an attempt to guide observers to notice the creek and take a moment to reflect on its fate, just before it disappeared into an underground pipe, abandoned and unnoticed.

-The project features a bell, chosen for its symbolic association with warning and its ability to create a meditative atmosphere, encouraging observers to slow down and reflect.
-The bell’s sound, gently resonating in the space, is meant to mirror the flow of the creek, adding a contemplative element to the experience.
+The project featured a bell, chosen for its symbolic association with warning and its ability to create a meditative atmosphere, encouraging observers to slow down and reflect.
+The bell’s sound, gently resonating in the space, was intended to mirror the flow of the creek with the help of a specially crafted mechanism that allowed the river’s flow to ring the bell without human interference.

 Photos Ana Gabashvili